 Admittedly the traffic and pollution of the city cannot be denied, but the ultimate attraction of Jakarta is that it is still a very safe and an affordable metropolis.
-Now by listing a 105 things to do while you are in this unique city can easily fill 52 weekends to complete a year of things to keep you busy with while secretly falling in love with the gentleness found underneath the smog and macet!
+Now by listing more than 105 things to do while you are in this unique city can easily fill 52 weekends to complete a year of things to keep you busy with while secretly falling in love with the gentleness found underneath the smog and macet!

 Once arriving in the city from the airport the fun can already begin – the first thing to do is to avoid all the drivers that offer you a ride!
 The only reliable taxi operator and service provider in Jakarta is Blue Bird and McDonald’s and the airport is the best place for you to experience both!
 If you planning to arrive in style make use of the Silver Bird service or hire your own personal car and driver with Gamya driver service at their booth inside the arrivals terminal.
 If you already reside within Jakarta – hopefully you have your own transport sorted and all that is left to say is Selamat Datang and have a great time!

 Something NEW to try – brought by What’s New Jakarta’s Team!

 1. Ciputra Artpreneur has a World-class stage theatre – finally, we can look forward to stage productions of operas, theatre or artists performing.
 Keep a look out in the press for advertisements about upcoming shows in the new venue.
 The art gallery promoting Artrepeneur investment of Ciputra is also worth a visit!

 2. Try a NEW Restaurant – What’s New Jakarta is the top online media to find out more about any NEW RESTAURANT opening in the city.
 Just follow our posts and try a new one at least once a month!